balena-io/services-masterclass/README.md

 # Conclusion

-In this masterclass, you've learnt how balena services are defined, both as single service and multicontainer applications, as well as methodologies that are associated with them.
+In this masterclass, you've learned how balena services are defined, both as single service and multicontainer applications, as well as methodologies that are associated with them.
 You should now be confident enough to:
 * Create single service and multicontainer applications